circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 **2.0**

-Currently, 2.0 doesn’t support automatic deployment via integrations (like the above Heroku example).
+Currently, 2.0 doesn't support automatic deployment via integrations (like the above Heroku example).

 You can write your own manual `deploy` steps as shown in the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#deploy).

 If you **add SSH keys** via the CircleCI UI 'Project Settings > SSH Permissions' screen for deployment with 2.0, you must **explicitly add them to your job with: `- add_ssh_keys`** in `.circleci/config.yml`.
-See [Configuration Refrence add SSH keys]({{ site.baseurl }}/2.0/configuration-reference/#addsshkeys).
+See [Configuration Reference add SSH keys]({{ site.baseurl }}/2.0/configuration-reference/#add_ssh_keys).
 The documentation also explains how to activate `ssh-agent` so that you can `ssh-add` your keys for tools that require them to be available via an agent.